codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/freestyle.md

 ### Commands and Entry point

-If you want to retain the original entrypoint, do not use the `commands` field.
+If you want to retain the original entry point, do not use the `commands` field.

 However, this example: